How Do I Get Rid of Rodents in My Home?

 Mice and rats are never welcome house guests, but their adaptability and low dietary needs make it easy for them to become your new uninvited roommates.
 A small hole in the wall or door is all a mouse needs to enter your home.
 What’s more, if there is food available inside they have absolutely no reason to leave.

-While it can be hard to completely rodent proof your home, making your home as inhospitable as possible to these critters can go a long way in preventing an infestation.
+As a pest control company in Greensboro, NC, we know that it can be hard to completely rodent-proof your home, but making your home as inhospitable as possible to these critters can go a long way in preventing an infestation.
 Here are some easy ways to make sure that mice and rats aren’t making themselves at home in your home.

 Keep a Clean and Uncluttered House

 Rodents eat as little as 15-20 grams of food a day, so even just a tiny crumb left over after dinner can keep a mouse alive and well in your house.
 Wiping down counters after meals and not leaving dirty dishes out can go a long way to cutting down on possible food sources.
 It’s also important to keep clutter in your home to a minimum.
 Mice and rats like to nest and hide in clutter, so keeping floors and other surfaces clean and visible makes it harder for mice to feel secure in your home.
 Keep this in mind for storage areas where rodents usually reside -- such as basements, attics, and large closets.

 Seal up Food and Keep It out of Reach

 Mice aren't picky when it comes to food so it’s important to keep opened food containers, garbage receptacles, and even pet food sealed up tightly.
 Feeding pets only at meal times when they are likely to clean house on their meals is a good way to make sure mice and rats aren't finding bounties of food in easy access locations.